APLevine/Salix/README.md

 Gene-dropping of sequence variants within pedigrees

 Brief description of the files:
 * *cm_length.txt* contains the length of each chromosome in centiMorgans.
-A genetic distance of 1 Morgan represents the expected number of crossovers between two markers.
+A Morgan is a measure of genetic distance which represents the expected number of crossovers between two markers.
 * *run.sh* is an example Bash script for the entire process.

 | Chr | Centimorgans | Morgans |